-This section will take you, step by step, through the process so you will understand where to begin, how to protect your ideas, how to position your innovation for commercial markets, and what to expect for your efforts.
+Below is a high-level overview of the process we follow to assist you in getting your Pitt innovations from the lab to the market.
+The process will give you a basic understanding of where to begin, how to protect your ideas, how to position your innovation for commercial markets, and what to expect for your efforts.
 Success will depend substantially on your active participation in the process.
 The Innovation Institute will assist you along the way, making the technology commercialization endeavor a team effort from beginning to end.

-Pitt research creates an innovation that has a value outside the lab.
+Pitt research creates an innovation that has value outside the lab.

 Pitt people beat polio, pioneered TV and heavier-than-air flight, and turned Pittsburgh into the world’s organ-transplantation capital, among other breakthroughs.
 Today’s Pitt researchers carry on that tradition in areas ranging from literary criticism to the quest for quantum computers.
 (Learn more about how Pitt researchers have made a difference: http://www.pitt.edu/research/making-a-difference.)

 The researcher submits an idea or discovery to the University of Pittsburgh Innovation Institute.

 You’ve conducted your research and found that, along the way, you may have developed an invention, or innovation, with commercial potential.
 Now what?
 That’s where the Innovation Institute comes in.
 Before you publish your data, present it at a conference, or otherwise share your ideas with outside parties, you should submit an invention disclosure to the Innovation Institute for consideration.